 Before the age of motoring vehicles, the popular form of transport was the horse-drawn carriage.
 In 1898, a man named Ludwig Lohner called upon Ferdinand Porsche to change the world forever.
 A young Ferdinand Porsche was captivated by electricity, to the point he electrified his father’s workshop at just 13 years old.
 As a result of this, Porsche’s mother, Anna, sought it best that Porsche pursued his passions at the evening class at the Staatsgewerbeschule in Reichenberg.
 Years later, when working in electrical engineering, Porsche was put onto Lohner’s radar, after he had built an electric motor to drive the rear wheel of the bicycle he used to commute to work.
 Ludwig employed the 23 year old after Ferdinand pitched his design for a front-wheel drive automobile.
-The result was the world’s first electric vehicle; the Phaeton C2 (commonly referred to as ‘P1’).
+The result was the Phaeton C2 (commonly referred to as ‘P1’).

 The ground-breaking engine was capable of producing 3bhp, though it could produce 5bhp when put into an “overclocking” mode.
 The top-speed achieved in the P1 was 21mph.
 These speeds are overshadowed by today’s standards, however for the time-period this was regarded as very fast.
 The P1 entered into the International Motor Vehicle Exhibition in Berlin, Sept 1899.
 This was a 64-mile round-trip race between Berlin and Zehlendorf, with varying inclines, top-speed straights and out of the 8 competing models, more than 50% did not reach the finish.
 Porsche took the P1 over the finish-line, an entire 18 minutes before second place.
 On top of the incredible speed, the motor vehicle achieved an award for the best energy consumption in urban traffic.